Create a Slack Bot with TypeScript in 3 Steps

 5. Assistance in sales, allowing to place orders using a Slack bot;

-6. Creating a fun tool that can be a part of your company's culture.
+6. Creating a fun tool that can be a part of your company or startup culture.

-If you want to create your own bot, let’s take a look at an example of how to make a simple Slack bot.
+If you want to create your own bot, let's take a look at an example of how to build a Slack bot.

 Not sure about how to create your own Slack bot?